The MMM Checklist

 Imagine you only spend marketing dollars on TV and search.
 Your search dollars will probably have all of their effect within a very short time window (say a week), while your TV dollars may take a month or more to have their full effect.

-Additionally, it’s impossible to know how long each channel takes to have its full effect – if you’re data scientist is arbitrarily choosing shift effects to apply to marketing dollars (via an “adstock rate” they pulled out of a hat) then you’re in danger of severely mis-specifying your model.
+Additionally, it’s impossible to know how long each channel takes to have its full effect – if you’re data scientist is arbitrarily choosing shift effects to apply to marketing dollars (via an “ad stock rate” they pulled out of a hat) then you’re in danger of severely biasing your model.

-Just because you spent $1,000 on Facebook this month and got a great return doesn’t mean you can spend $1,000,000 on Facebook next month and get the same return.
+Just because you spent $1,000 on Facebook this month and drove a strong ROI doesn’t mean you can spend $1,000,000 on Facebook next month and get the same ROI.
 In fact, you’ll probably get a much worse return as you scale up your spend.
 Why?
 Because there’s declining marginal returns to advertising spend.
 This happens because Facebook will allocate your first $1,000 to the users that are most likely to convert and buy your product.
-As you spend more money, Facebook will have to keep expanding its circle of people to advertise to in order to spend those dollars, and by your millionth dollar, you’ll be advertising to people who are much less likely to convert than with your first thousand dollars.
+As you spend more money, Facebook will have to keep expanding its circle of people to advertise to in order to spend those dollars, and by your millionth dollar, you’ll be advertising to people who are much less likely to convert than those targeted with your first thousand dollars.

 Different channels will have different amounts of declining marginal effectiveness.
 Some channels are very effective at small levels of spend, but can’t scale.
 Other channels may be able to scale but you’ll experience a declining rate of return.